National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   It looks like the bulk of the combo patients were admitted in the spring of 2020.
   After Jan 2021, only 3% of patients have both Drug A & B.
 * **St**:
-  I was already planning to model the phase of the pandemic.
+  I was planning to model the phase of the pandemic (by including the diagnosis date as a covariate).
   I'll test if there's a significant interaction between time and treatment.
 * **I**:
   I like that as a starting point.